MTechWare/wintool/PLUGIN_DEVELOPMENT.md

 *   `name` (string, required): The human-readable name of your plugin, which will appear in the sidebar.
 *   `icon` (string, required): The [Font Awesome](https://fontawesome.com/v5/search?m=free) icon class (e.g., `"fas fa-cogs"`).
+*   `backend` (string, optional): The path to the plugin's backend script.
+If provided, WinTool will load this script in the main process.
 *   `description` (string, optional): A brief summary of your plugin's functionality.
 *   `version` (string, optional): The version of your plugin.
 *   `author` (string, optional): Your name or username.